How Filing Bankruptcy Affects Applying For Mortgage Versus Not Filing

 - Those who have pending lawsuits and judgments filing bankruptcy can discharge them

-- Judgments are the worst derogatory items anyone can have on credit report
+- Judgments are the worst derogatory items anyone can have on the credit report

 - Judgment is good for at least 10 years in most states